Blog

 “We need better tools from the platforms to identify and take down infringing content down,” says Alastair.
 “We need platforms to help identify those illegitimate sellers and their supply chains.”

 While some platforms have enhanced their verification processes, their effectiveness is mixed.
-It comes down to the types of checks performed; if sellers only require a credit card to complete verification and start listing products, then there isn’t a strong barrier of entry to bad actors.
-Other platforms go much further by implementing supply chain checks, where they look at invoices and the paper trail of where products originate from.
-They will make a reasonable effort to verify that sellers are authorized to sell a product.
+If sellers are only required to add a credit card to complete verification and list products, then there isn’t a high barrier of entry to bad actors.
+Other platforms go much further by implementing supply chain checks, where they look at invoices and the paper trail of a product’s origin.

 Educating Gen Z about the societal harms of counterfeits

 From a brand owner’s respective, counterfeits are damaging to revenue and reputation – but are Gen Z concerned with these issues?
 Alastair and Max don’t think so.
-Instead, consumers care more about the broader societal harms with counterfeiting – this is where brands can better educate consumers on how their purchases fuel a criminal industry.
+Instead, consumers are more receptive to learning about the broader societal harms of counterfeits – this is where brands can better educate consumers on how their purchases fuel a criminal industry.

 Alastair states, “It’s about being authentic.
 We all know that there is a problem with counterfeiting.
-We have a page on our website where people can find general tips in terms of how to spot a counterfeit website and demonstrating that we do have a team that is going to going out and doing this enforcement work.”
+We have a page on our website where people can find general tips in terms of how to spot a counterfeit website and demonstrating that we have a team doing this enforcement work.”

 There are three key societal harms that brands can bring attention to: